 But there’s almost nothing Foley is required to compress or elide, plot-wise, in getting After Dark, My Sweet up on the screen: a story that’s probably too thin for a novel is just perfect for a film.
 It’s an easy story to adapt.
 It’s a perfectly functional narrative engine and Foley can drop it directly in the chassis of his film.
 Because he doesn’t have to work to sort out the plot and keep it in motion, he can give more space to Patric’s performance - he can allow the film to focus on what Patric is doing as an actor; he can concentrate on using his direction to support Patric’s work, make his directorial choices give power and precision to what Patric is doing rather than simply keep the plot in gear.

 For example, Foley and Patric divine the power and instability of Collins made material by the character’s hands: he killed a man in the ring with a series of bare-knuckles blows, his fists are the embodiment of his reason for being institutionalized and criminalized, but they are also the source of his prowess and authority; they are his misery and the reason anyone gives him respect.
-They are powerful and sensual: they deliver a vicious beating to the tough-guy bartender Bert who has a little fun at his expense, they hold Faye close when a short while later the pair dances at a dingy Mexican restaurant.
+They are powerful and sensual: they deliver a vicious beating to the tough-guy bartender Bert who has a little fun at his expense, they hold Faye close when the pair dances at a dingy Mexican restaurant.

 Foley gives Patric’s hands a series of lingering close-ups, focuses the audience’s attention on them so that later on when Patric makes a subtle show of them, we are sure to see them.
 When Collins is drawn by Uncle Bud and Fay**** into a half-baked kidnapping plot, the tension of his hands, of their protective and dangerous qualities is deeply felt.
 They cradle the purloined child’s head and are waved at him in a threat.
 They comfort.
 And they pummel.
 Many directors wouldn’t even notice what the fuck Patric is doing with his hands (when confronted by a friendly doctor late in the film, he clenches them for a split second while shifting subtly into a fighter’s stance) let alone find a way to support the performance - Foley knows when to go in for a steady, quiet close-up and when to allow space for them to be flung wildly around the frame.